ivanchoo/demo-csv-browser/README.md

 $ docker-compose up -d
 ```

-The project will run the following Docker containers:
+The project will run the following containers:

- - `frontend`: Runs a webpack dev server with hot-reload enabled.
+ - `frontend`: Runs a webpack dev server with hot-reload enabled
- - `server`: Runs a python flask server with hot-reload enabled.
+ - `server`: Runs a python flask server with hot-reload enabled
  - `database`: Runs a PostgreSQL server.
 To access the database, use `docker-compose exec database psql -U app`

-This will setup a development environment for the current project.
+This will setup a development environment for the project locally.
 To view the project in the browser, you'll need the Docker IP and access it at port `8000`, example `http://[docker-machine-ip]:8000/`

 To stop the project, use